Skip to content

 Fitbit Air vs Whoop: An Honest Comparison From a Multi-Wearable Tester

-I’ve been wearing Whoop since March 2026 alongside my Oura Ring 4 and a long history of other wearables and I just pre-ordered the brand new Fitbit Air, which Google announced May 7, 2026 and ships May 26.
+I've been wearing Whoop since March 2026 alongside my Oura Ring 4 and a long history of other wearables, and I added the brand new Fitbit Air, which Google announced May 7, 2026 and which I have now worn for a week.
 Both Whoop and Fitbit Air are screenless 24/7 trackers focused on sleep, HRV and recovery.
 Both fit a similar role on the wrist.
 However, the pricing structure, the philosophy behind the products and the audience each is built for could not be more different.

 This Fitbit Air vs Whoop comparison breaks down what each device does, where each one wins, the 5-year cost math (it is brutal in one direction) and who should buy each one.